Why Offset errors? How to Simulate the DC Offset in Op Amps with Cadence

 The Op.
 Amp.
 Circuit

-For this example, I chose a basic 2-stage operational amplifier including some enabling switches.
+For this example, I chose a standard 2-stage operational amplifier including some enabling switches.
 The op-amp. is partially asymmetric, which infers an offset-prone design (valid for this case).

 Notice that If we use a totally symmetric design with ideal components… no offset will appear!!